About

 Diane Josefowicz is a writer, historian, editor, and translator.

-She is the author of two novels: The Great Houses of Pill Hill (Soho Press, 2026, forthcoming) and Ready, Set, Oh: A Novel (Flexible Press, 2022).
+She is the author of two novels: The Great Houses of Pill Hill (Soho Press, 2026) and Ready, Set, Oh: A Novel (Flexible Press, 2022).
 She is also the author of a novella, L'Air du Temps (1985), published by Regal House in 2024; and Guardians & Saints: Stories, Cornerstone Press, published by Cornerstone Press in 2025.

 As a historian, she is also the author, with Jed Z. Buchwald, of two histories of Egyptology, The Riddle of the Rosetta (2020) and The Zodiac of Paris (2010), both from Princeton University Press.